digoxine/decentralized-wikipedia/README.md

 ```

 ##############################
+-Reorganization of components

-Home button implemented in order to go back to index
+-Home button implemented in order to go back to index

-Possible to get all articles (component articles)
+-Possible to get all articles (component articles)

-Possible to add an article (component newArticle)
+-Possible to add an article (component newArticle)

-Possible to update an existing article (component modifyArticle)
+-Possible to update an existing article (component modifyArticle)

-Possible to get all available articles (component showArticle)
+-Possible to get all available articles (component showArticle)

-Everybody is able to modify every article
+-Everybody is able to modify every article